Isadora Cruz

 Isadora Cruz Rocha (/pt-BR/; born 4 February 1998) is a Brazilian actress.
-She gained national notoriety for her portrayal of the character Candoca, the protagonist of the soap opera Mar do Sertão.
+She gained national notoriety for her portrayal of the character Candoca, the protagonist of the telenovela Mar do Sertão.

 Early life

 Isadora Cruz Rocha was born on February 4, 1998, in João Pessoa, Paraíba.
 She is the daughter of Victor Hugo Rocha and Rachel Cruz, and sister of Tercilio Cruz Neto and Sophia Cruz.
 As a child, Cruz lived in Miami, USA.
 Cruz first encountered the arts through ballet classes, and upon returning to her hometown of João Pessoa in 2002, she studied contemporary dance and jazz.
-At the age of 15, he passed the administration course at the Federal University of Paraíba (UFPB), but cancelled his degree: "I was getting straight A's, but I felt like I was wasting my time.
+At the age of 15, she passed the administration course at the Federal University of Paraíba (UFPB), but cancelled her degree: "I was getting straight A's, but I felt like I was wasting my time.
 I wanted to be an actress".
 At age 16, she moved to Paris, France, where she studied French at the Sorbonne University and theater at the Cours Florent.

 Career

 2016–present: National rise

 In 2016, she made her debut in the telenovela Haja Coração, playing the sweet and gentle Cris, Felipe's (Marcos Pitombo) half-sister.
 In 2022, she was cast as Candoca, the protagonist of the telenovela Mar do Sertão, where she gained national recognition.
 In 2024, she was cast in the 7pm soap opera Volta por Cima as the slut Roxelle, Chico's (Amaury Lorenzo) lover; initially a mere rival of Madalena (Jéssica Ellen), Roxelle gains prominence in the plot after her breakup with Chico, largely due to her friendship with Gigi (Rodrigo Fagundes) and Neuza (Valdinéia Soriano) and her troubled relationship with the bookmaker Gerson (Enrique Díaz).
 Alongside Volta Por Cima, the actress participated in a new opening of Fantástico, as part of the celebrations for Rede Globo's 60th anniversary.

+In June 2025, Love Is a Knife premiered on Globoplay, where Cruz starred as Rosa Pellegrino — a fearless woman from the Brazilian sertão during the 1920s and 1930s — the main character and narrator of the work created by George Moura and Sergio Goldenberg.
+She was chosen for the role in early 2023, following her success as Candoca in Mar do Sertão (2022).

-In May 2025, she accepted director Carlos Araújo's invitation to play Agrado Garcia, an aspiring country singer and one of the protagonists of Coração Acelerado, a plot written by Maria Helena Nascimento and Izabel de Oliveira.
+In May 2025, she accepted director Carlos Araújo's invitation to play Agrado Garcia, one of the protagonists of Coração Acelerado, a telenovela written by Maria Helena Nascimento and Izabel de Oliveira.
+The character has dreamed and worked since childhood to become a successful sertanejo music singer.
+She addresses the character's family background as a lineage of strong female musicians.
+Cruz needed to focus on learning the accent of the state of Goiás – which is very different from your natural accent – but the biggest challenge was the singing and guitar lessons.
+The references for creating the character are the female singers-songwriters of the sertanejo music scene, as Marília Mendonça and Ana Castela.